 Friends of The Library

-The Friends are accepting book donations.
+The Friends are temporarily not accepting book donations.

 Book Donations Guidelines

 We gratefully accept: fiction, non-fiction, classics, paperbacks in good condition.

 We do not accept: magazines, newspapers, condensed books, text books, encyclopedias, moldy or mildew material.